The Ultimate 3 Days in San Francisco Itinerary

 25 Beautiful Places to Visit in California (Vacation Spots Not to Miss!)

-You should ideally walk at least up to the first tower for cool pictures and to see the bay from the bridge.
-You can also bike across the Golden Gate bridge for a unique experience.
+Ideally, you should walk at least up to the first tower for cool pictures and to see the bay from the bridge.

 Golden Gate Bridge in San Francisco CA shot from above on a clear day